 The Irkut MC-21 project launched in 2007 with the first prototype aircraft rolling out of the workshop in Irkutsk, Eastern Siberia on 08 June 2016.
 This was followed in early May by extensive ground-based testing such as APU testing, taxying and runway roll tests.

 In February 2017 the Irkut MC-21 wing box passed 90% of the static ultimate load test.
 It failed the 100% result.
 This is common as plane makers try and balance robustness against carrying too much weight.
-After beefing up with 25 kilos worth of reinforcements, the 100% result was achieved.
+After beefing up with 25 kilos worth of reinforcements, a 100% result was achieved.

 On 28 May 2017, the maiden flight of the MC-21 was a very short one by normal standards.
 The new aircraft was airborne for 30 minutes climbing to an altitude of no more than 1,000 metres (3,280 feet) and holding its speed down to 162 knots (300 kph).
 Following the flight, Industry Minister, Denis Manturov, claimed that the operating cost of the new airliner would be 12-15% lower than contemporary airliners and that he expected that 1,000 aircraft would be sold between 2017 and 2037.
-Initially, the production line was expected to turnout 20 airframes per year but this would be ramped up to 70 a year in the future.
+Initially, the production line was expected to turn out 20 airframes per year but this would be ramped up to 70 a year in the future.
 Russian certification was expected in 2018 with European (EASA) certification to follow in 2019.

 In August 2017, the first prototype did 9 test flights with a focus on controllability and stability in all phases of flight and at different altitudes and speeds. during those initial tests, the prototype was fitted out with over 500 strain sensors.
 These were designed to monitor every part of the aircraft as it was put through various tests.
 This way any unexpected stresses or loads could be picked up and addressed if required.